 As a result, the creative industries have designed several strategies (moodboards, in-house copyists or work-for-hire contracts) to facilitate the extraction of value from their work.
 Similarly, style transfer systems are designed with the assumption that style is a neutral, discreet object that can be extracted from one source and applied to another.
 Together, these strategies and technologies constitute a socio-technical system designed to optimize value extraction from artistic work, which “metastasizes capitalism” \cite{anarchist}.
-Our analysis of style transfer contributes to approaches calling for “located accountabilities” of system design \cite{suchman2002located}.
-Designing systems involves creating and managing boundary objects that facilitate or hinder collaboration between various communities and can enhance power imbalance.
-Researching style cannot be limited to what Donna Haraway \cite{haraway} has called “the god trick of seeing everything from nowhere” but has to be grounded in a critical understanding of the “normative grounds” \cite{power} that generative models create for their users.